 - c) The debt on the following debt groups are to be excluded from the provision calculation, as the debt is deemed to be collectable:

 - i.
 Government departments.

 - ii.
 Municipal staff and Councilors

 - d) The debt on the following debt groups are to be fully provided for in the provision calculation, as the debt is deemed to be not collectable.

-- Indigent debtors.
+- i.
+Indigent debtors.

 - ii.
 Debtors under administration.

 - iii.
 Insolvent and liquidated estates.

 - iv.
 Deceased indigent estates

 - v.
 Informal settlements

 - vi.
 Debt that has prescribed

 - vii.
 "RDP" houses.

 - viii.
 Uncollectable business debt after legal action.

 - ix.
 Uncollectable domestic debt after legal action.

 - e) The sliding scale percentage that will be applied on the age of the debt commencing with debt that is 150 days old.
 The percentage must be increased when progressing to the oldest debt occurrence.
 The probability of collecting the debt in the oldest occurrence will be zero, therefore the provision must be 100%.

-- f) When determining the provision percentages on domestic debtors the demographics of the city must be taken in to account, as the probability of recovery of debt will higher in the high income suburbs as compared to the recovery of debt in the low income suburbs. - g) The payment trend of each of the debtor groups.
+- f) When determining the provision percentages on domestic debtors the demographics of the city must be taken in to account, as the probability of recovery of debt will higher in the high income suburbs as compared to the recovery of debt in the low income suburbs.

+- g) The payment trend of each of the debtor groups.

-12. ARRANGEMENTS FOR ARREAR DEBT
+14. ARRANGEMENTS FOR ARREAR DEBT

-BY HOUSEHOLD OTHER THAN BUSINESS
+A) BY HOUSEHOLD OTHER THAN BUSINESS

-- 12.1 A consumer who cannot pay their arrear debt may enter into an arrangement to pay the account over an extended period of time limited to three times in a financial year. - 12.2 If the outstanding balance has been overdue for a period of more than Twelve months, the current bill and 50% of the total outstanding should be paid as an initial payment, and the remainder must be payable within six months depending on the amount concerned on which the CFO will use his/her discretion on the number of months it must be paid off. - 12.3 If the total outstanding balance has been overdue for a period less than twelve months, the current bill and 25% of the total outstanding amount must be paid as an initial payment, and the remainder must be settled within a period of three months depending on the amount remaining. - 12.4 No verbal arrangements will be accepted by Council, only written arrangements on a prescribed format as provided by Council will be accepted. - 12.5 No arrangements will be entertained by Council on debt that has been handed over to debt collectors. - 12.6 The consumer, by signing the arrangement agreement to payoff arrear debt acknowledges the following: - i.
-That debt is owed to Council - ii.
-That on default to honour the arrangement agreement, interest on arrears will be charge on the amount due, electricity supply will be disconnected to the property of the consumer or the consumer will be blocked from the purchase of electricity on the prepayment system and / or the water supply to the property of the consumer will be restricted and legal proceedings will be instituted to collect the debt. - iii.
+- 14.1 A consumer may only be allowed to make arrangement for the period not exceeding 12 months to settle the outstanding amount. - 14.2 A customer is required to pay 50% of the whole outstanding out prior of making the above arrangement. - 14.3 No verbal arrangements will be accepted by Council, only written arrangements on a prescribed format as provided by Council will be accepted. - 14.4 In a case where the arrangement is made (occupier), the owner must also sign the agreement to authorize such arrangement made. - 14.5 No arrangements will be entertained by Council on debt that has been handed over to debt collectors. - 14.6 The consumer, by signing the arrangement agreement to payoff arrear debt acknowledges the following: - i.
+That debt is owed to Council; - ii.
+That on default to honour the arrangement agreement, interest on arrears will be charge on the amount due; electricity supply will be disconnected to the property of the consumer or the consumer will be blocked from the purchase of electricity on the prepayment system and supply to the property of the consumer will be restricted and legal proceedings will be instituted to collect the debt: - iii.
 That the consumer will be liable for all cost, which includes legal costs, incurred to collect the debt.

-BY BUSINESSES
+B) BY BUSINESSES

-- 12.7 At the date of the arrangement a minimum of 75% of the capital arrear debt must be paid immediately. - 12.8 The balance of the debt, which includes the capital amount and interest, may be paid over a period of 3 months, interest free, provided payments are made monthly by the due date. - 12.9 The total monthly instalment must include the current monthly charges plus the amount to pay off arrear debt. - 12.10Arrangement by businesses to pay off arrear debt will only be entertained for debt on which debt collection actions have been taken and which actions are in an advance stage.
+- 14.1 At the date of the arrangement a minimum of 75% of the total outstanding amount must be paid immediately. - 14.2 The balance of the debt, which includes the capital amount and interest, may be paid over a period of 3 months, interest free, provided payments are made monthly by the due date. - 14.3 In a case where the arrangement is made (occupier), the owner must also sign the agreement to authorize such arrangement made. - 14.4 The total monthly instalment must include the current monthly charges plus the amount to pay off arrear debt.

+14.5 Arrangement by businesses to pay off arrear debt will only be entertained for debt on which debt collection actions have been taken and which actions are in an advance stage.

-13. CONSUMER CARE
+15. CONSUMER CARE